DragonL40/logseq/pages/General Biology_ Organismal Biology and Evolution (120).md

 	- Yes, it satisfies all properties of [[living organisms]].
 	- ((61446ae3-7145-4884-9fcd-af9e1bf825dc))
 - Is [[viruses]] an organism?
-	- No, it doesn't satisfy growth,
+	- No, it doesn't satisfy growth, response to environment, and regulation.
 	- ((61446b18-db19-456f-b50c-e7f1be15afbc))
 - What makes up an individual living organism? collapsed:: true